WSGR logoWSGR logo

 Pro Bono Work and Community Service

-• Major litigation challenging USDA’s persistent discriminatory lending practices against Black and other minority farmers
+• Major litigation challenging the U.S. Department of Agriculture’s persistent discriminatory lending practices against Black and other minority farmers

 • Representation of 25 California-based legal organizations in the Supreme Court, defending the role of diversity considerations in higher education